Average density of Bloch electrons in a homogeneous magnetic field: A second-order response: Second order

 Another way to interpret (\ref{eq:metric_gab}) is to note that the diamagnetic part of the Hamiltonian

-from which (\ref{eq:metric_gab}) is derived, is proportional to the position operator squared, which bounds the spread of Wannier functions \cite{Marzari1997,Souza2000}.
-The quantum metric also plays an important role in superfluids\cite{Peotta2015,Torma2022} and in the capacitance of insulators\cite{Komissarov2024,Verma}.
+from which (\ref{eq:metric_gab}) is derived, is proportional to the position operator squared, which is known to bound the spread of Wannier functions~\cite{Marzari1997,Souza2000}.
+The quantum metric also plays an important role in superfluids~\cite{Peotta2015,Torma2022} and in the capacitance of insulators~\cite{Komissarov2024,Verma2025}.

 Now, since we have set $\tau\to \infty$ in all denominators of (\ref{eq:n2g}), the $q\to 0$ limit raises the question of possible divergences, particularly from the first factor when $m=n$.
-In Appendices \ref{sec:1q3}, \ref{sec:1q2}, and \ref{sec:1q1}, we show that this is not the case.
+In Appendixes \ref{sec:1q3}, \ref{sec:1q2}, and \ref{sec:1q1}, we show that this is not the case.
 In Appendix \ref{sec:n2_O1}, we calculate the response tensor $\varsigma^{(2)}$ as a sum:

-The notation is explained in Sec.~\ref{sec:1q3}.
+The notation is explained in Appendix \ref{sec:1q3}.
 The splitting corresponds to different grouping of band indices: all three bands coinciding (first term), two (and only two) coinciding (next three terms), none coinciding (fifth term), and the diamagnetic contributions (last two terms).

 The first term is the $m=n=l$ contribution and is analogous to the second term in the linear response (\ref{eqn:n1_berry_c}).
-Note that other one-band terms may arise from band resumations.
+Note that other one-band terms may arise from band resummations.
 As shown in Appendix \ref{sec:n2_O1}, the resulting expressions are quite involved because they address the most general case of a multiband crystal with arbitrary symmetry.
 To build intuition, we now present specific examples.